 For an active tour of mining history, travel our Mineral Belt Trail and East Side Mining District to see original mining headframes and relics, plus jaw-dropping views of surrounding peaks.
 The Mineral Belt Trail includes interpretive signs, to help you better understand the area’s colorful mining history.

-- East Side Mining District: All of the above + snowmobile tours!
+- East Side Mining District: All of the above + snowmobile tours and above-treeline views.

+Trek to a ghost resort you can only reach by trail or by ice!
 Snowshoe or mountain bike to the Interlaken Resort, on the shores of Twin Lakes.
 An escape for wealthy miners in the late 1800s, it can be reached only by a four-mile round-trip trail in winter.
-Breeze through the unlocked doors of Dexter Cabin, now being restored, and climb a steep ladder for a view from the top tower.